joshua-towney/borks-and-joshes/README.md

 Select you avatar at the top of the screen (sorry player 2 but player 1 has a much cuter avatar).
 You can mix and match every go if you so desire.

+You can change your player names using the buttons at the top-right of the game.
+DOing so will also reset the scores.

 ##
 Play my game here https://joshua-towney.github.io/borks-and-joshes/